openimagingdata/CDEStaging/report_representation/negative_statements.md

 - Airways intact.

+- While the cavitary component of the lesion has moderately decreased in size, the soft tissue component of the lesion is grossly unchanged.

+- Small right and trace left pleural effusions unchanged.

 ## Mediastinum

+- Devices/Tubes/LINES: None.

 - No chest wall mass.
 No thyroid nodules.
 Heart and pericardium are normal.
 No enlarged supraclavicular, axillary, mediastinal, or hilar lymph nodes